Posted in Recipes on 28.02.2019

-- Vegetable Lasagne – new recipe I’m working on, keep ’em peeled!
-The pesto is swirled into the vegan cheese sauce and is SO freakin yum!!
+- Vegetable Lasagne – the pesto is swirled into the top layer of vegan cheese sauce and is SO freakin yum!!

 If you make this Easy Vegan Pesto Recipe or any of the recipes from The Cook & Him we’d LOVE to see!
 Just snap a picture and share it on Instagram using #thecookandhim and tagging @thecookandhim in the photo itself (as this guarantees we’ll see your picture! )

 Vegan Pesto Recipe

 prep: 5 mins / cook: 0 mins / inactive: 0 mins / total: 5 mins / quantity: 1 small jam jar

 - 2 cups (20g / 2 large handfuls) fresh basil leaves